Published on November 3, 2022

 Pro Tip: Put some extra effort into your Open Graph image.
 Think of them as the thumbnail of your video, but in this case, your article.
 Adding a well-formatted and bold-designed image can make a real difference.

 Gray links don’t get shared.
-Users who see well-designed images with attention-grabbing headlines are likely to share them with friends and networks.
+Users who see well-designed images with attention-grabbing headlines will likely share them with friends and networks.

 Not only are well-crafted snippets more appealing, but they also generate trust.
-Links shared without Open Graph details can be perceived as broken or low quality, and to avoid sharing spammy sites, people will avoid sharing your content.
+Links shared without Open Graph details can be perceived as broken or low quality.
+Additionally, to avoid sharing spammy sites, people will avoid sharing your content.

 A link example without Open Graph on social media

-Link building might not be your main focus when sharing your content on social media networks, but Open Graph is still a great way to increase your chances of getting them organically.
+Link building might not be your main focus when sharing your content on social media networks, but Open Graph is still a great way to increase your chances of getting backlinks organically.

 There are many reasons people link to your pages.
 However, no one can link to them without knowing they exist first.